WwwwwyDev/crawlipt/README.md

 You can use Crawlipt to driver the selenium by script in python.The script adopts JSON format for better cross language operations and physical storage.

 ## installing
-You can use pip or pip3 to install the crawlist\
+You can use pip or pip3 to install the crawlipt

 `pip install crawlipt` or `pip3 install crawlipt`

+If you have already installed crawlelip, you may need to update to the latest version

+`pip install --upgrade crawlipt`

 ## quickly start
 ```python